irrustible/async-oneshot/README.md

 Features:

+* Sender may wait for a receiver to be waiting.
 * Fast and small, with easy to understand code.
 * Only two dependencies, both mine and with no deps.
 * Complete `no_std` support (with `alloc` for `Arc`).